faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 This address must be mapped in, but we do not know what segment it is mapped into from the Crash Report.

 We can see this application can dynamically configure.
-From the backtrace we see
+From the backtrace we see:
 ```
 13  libdyld.dylib                 	0x3678b4ae dlopen + 30
 14  XBMC                          	0x002276d4